Declutter Day: Five Quick Declutter Tips For Your Bedroom

 If you wonder why, just think about it.
 It is out of the way of guest traffic and easy enough to close the door instead of declutter or clean.
 A hallway with the doors to the bedrooms closed looks quite nice.

 That being said, you just may be in need of the “turbocharged” decluttering system.
-Here are five quick declutter tips to make any bedroom look a little bit better right from the very start.
+Here is a quick way to make any bedroom look a little bit right from the very start.

 Step 1: Empty the waste basket.

 Yes, it’s that simple.
-Of course, even you can see that it’s brimming over with trash.
+Of course, even you can see that it is already overflowing with trash.

 Step 2: Straighten up those piles of books and magazines.

-Don’t have time to put them away properly.
-Then just piling them up neatly and placing them along the wall will make the room appear much neater.
-Especially if they’re scattered all over the floor and the bed.
+If you don’t have time to put them away properly, then just pile them up neatly and place them along the wall.
+This will instantly make the room appear much neater.
+Especially if they were scattered all over the floor and the bed.

 Step 3: Get a basket and use it for temporary storage.